 Have you designed your own tiny using our “design yours” feature but felt overwhelmed at the final price tag?
 Don’t worry, you’re not the only one!
 We often have clients design their own tiny’s but then realize they need to shave off ~$10K.
 Well, there’s a way to knock down the cost and have it still meet your tiny house dreams.
-Here’s a few ways to cut down the cost of your future tiny house!
+Here are some money-saving tips to cut down the cost of your future tiny house!

 Do You Really Need The 28′ Tiny?